29 FAQs about agents and distributors

 The safest option in such circumstances is to create a written agreement.
 This will clarify what the relationship is and what each party's rights and responsibilities are.
 Otherwise, you might find that you have unwittingly given the agent rights or authority you did not intend to give.

 Note that self-employed agents (ie an agent who isn't your employee) in the EU acting in relation to goods have certain statutory rights.
 Some of these can be contracted out of, some cannot, but all of them need to be considered.
+Note that once the Brexit transition period has ended these rights may change.

 Key issues include: